WHAT to Eat

 5.4 Plan What You Will Eat Before You’re Hungry

-When we’re ravenous, we always gravitate to what is quick and easy.
-So, it’s important to plan what you will eat before you get hungry for the best results.
+We always gravitate to what is quick and easy when we’re ravenous.
+So, planning what you will eat before you get hungry for the best results is important.

-If you test and decide to delay your next meal, take a moment to imagine what you will have when you eat next.
+If you test and decide to delay your next meal, take a moment to imagine what you will have when you eat next (before you get super hungry).

 Because you are not fasting for days at a time, you will be less likely to impulsively congratulate yourself with a pizza or a doughnut because you think you’ve ‘earned it’!

-Plan to eat nutrient-dense foods with plenty of protein to maximise satiety to avoid having to wait too long to eat.
+Plan to eat nutrient-dense foods with plenty of protein to maximise satiety and avoid waiting too long.
 You can also reflect on what you ate that is keeping your blood glucose elevated for so long.

 5.5 What Should You Eat After Fasting?